Forsworns/Voxel-World-Master/README.md

 - Learned from kctess5's voxelizer at the beginning and this appilcation is based on his framework.
 - Rewirte the algorithm using in karimnaaji's voxelizer and accelerate it using cuda.
-- Implement marching cube algorithm and also accelerate it.
+- Implement marching cube algorithm in a special way to unvoxelize .binvox into .ply, supporting .pcd to .ply at the same time.
+Also accelerate it.